 Dr. Wertheim’s earliest innovations in the field of optometry are still benefiting countless people today, and he has made many more advances through the years that are transforming society.
 Dr. Wertheim commercialized his engineering efforts through his company Brain Power Inc. (BPI), which has a strong R&D emphasis on developing new optical technology.

-Dr. Kenneth Fuchs, President of the University of Florida, expressed his appreciation for Dr. Wertheim’s accomplishments, declaring, “Herbert Wertheim, we honor you for your many achievements that have benefitted this university, your profession, this nation and the world.
+Dr. Kent Fuchs, President of the University of Florida, expressed his appreciation for Dr. Wertheim’s accomplishments, declaring, “Herbert Wertheim, we honor you for your many achievements that have benefitted this university, your profession, this nation and the world.
 The University of Florida takes great pride in recognizing you for your exemplary achievements.”

 In further tribute to Dr. Wertheim’s endeavors to transform the future, Dr. Cammy Abernathy, Dean of the Herbert Wertheim College of Engineering, said, “The University of Florida is proud to award you the title of Honorary Doctor of Technology, Dr. Wertheim, for your dedication to solving the world’s problems through discovery and innovation.
 Your pioneering spirit and lifelong commitment to making the world a better place set a shining example of the New Engineer for all our students to follow.”

 Two days later, Dr. Wertheim inspired more than 2,000 graduates during the Herbert Wertheim College of Engineering undergraduate commencement, charging them to go out and be BIG – bold, inquisitive and good – in everything they do as engineers and as citizens of the world.